skit-ai/N-Best-ASR-Transformer/README.md

 ## Citation

-If you use our work, please cite our work as follows:
+If you use our work, please cite our work (Citation will be shortly updated)

 ```